Nichiren: Declaration of the Lotus Sutra

-According to one of his letters, Nichiren returned to Seicho-ji Temple on 28 April 1253 to lecture on his twenty years of scholarship.
+According to one of his letters, Nichiren returned to Seicho-ji Temple on 28 April 1253 to lecture on the supremacy of the Lotus Sutra.
 What followed was his first public declaration of Nam(u) Myoho Renge Kyo atop Mount Kiyosumi that same day.
-This marked the start of his campaign to return Tendai to the exclusive reliance of the Lotus Sutra and his efforts to convert the entire Japanese nation to this belief.
+This marked the start of his campaign to convince the Tendai tradition to shift its focus back to the Lotus Sutra and his efforts to convert the entire Japanese nation to this belief.
 This declaration also marks the start of his efforts to make profound Buddhist theory practical and actionable so an ordinary person could manifest Buddhahood within his or her own lifetime in the midst of day-to-day realities.